metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 - CWP tags: To write out the hidden variables as explicit tags.
 Intended to assist script developers etc. - best not to save these tags, to avoid clutter.
 ### for artists:
 - Alternative artists: to make use of the _caa_ variables.
 This is designed to make use of the display features of Muso and LMS and may need modification for other systems.
-- Extra artists : to make use of the _cea_arranger and _cwp_arranger variables and to prefix the album with _cea_album_composer_lastnames
+- Extra artists : to make use of the _cea_arranger and _cwp_arranger variables and to prefix the album with _cea_album_composer_lastnames.
-There is also another script, which is nothing to do with works, but which is included if needed to provide a degree of consistency between Picard artist conventions and those in SongKong and Muso (call "Muso artists").

 The included jpg gives an illustration of the use of extended metadata in Muso to give dual-language information.